ramajaradat/Jordanian-currency-detection/README.md

 ## Dataset:
-The dataset for this project was created by collecting images of Jordanian currency  from various website sources.
+The dataset for this project was created by collecting images of Jordanian currency  from various website sources and manually take a photos.

 ### Data Collection: